hanskarlsson/hattrick-announcer/README.md

 ===================

 An example of a very simple micro service that counts all messages sent in the lab.
 It's built using <a href="http://dropwizard.codahale.com">DropWizard</a> and is easily deployed to Heroku and uses AMQP (such as RabbitMQ) to listen for messages.
 The topic exchange to send messages to is called `lab`.
-It registers itself as a service on boot.
+It registers itself as a <a href="https://github.com/johanhaleby/lab-service-registry">service</a> on boot.

 Prerequisites
 -------------